view of lake dobbiaco in dolomites italy

 Best hotels in Santa Cristina and Selva di Val Gardena

 Santa Cristina and Selva di Val Gardena are located somewhat in the middle of Val Gardena.
-They are such small villages so the accommodation is rather limited so if you’d like to stay here, be quick.
+They are such small villages so the accommodation is rather limited.

 If you’re wondering why to stay in these two villages specifically – the Col Raiser cable car is in Santa Cristina, which means that, among other things, you have access to numerous leisure activities in the Dolomiti Superski area and Puez-Odle Nature.